eriksvoboda/stock-analysis/README.md

 ## Results

   In 2017 the top three stocks with the largest Return, in order from greatest to least were; DQ (199.4%), SEDG (184.5%), and ENPH (129.5%).
 The three stocks with the worst Return in 2017, in order from least to greatest were; TERP (-7.2%), RUN (5.5%), and AY (8.9%).
 The top three stocks in 2018, from greatest to least were; RUN (84%), ENPH (81.9%), and VSLR (-3.5%).
 The worst performing 2018 stocks in terms of Return, in order from least to greatest were; DQ(-62.6%), JKS (-60.5), and SPWR (-44.6%).
+Based on the Returns from 2017 and 2018 ENPH is the stock Steve should suggest to his parents as it has an average Return of 105.7% over the two years.
+DQ has an average return of 68.4% however using these two years' worth of data DQ is more volatile then ENPH making ENPH the less risky choice.

 Sub AllStocksAnalysisRefactored()
     Dim startTime As Single